 Other preventive medications used for cluster headache include anti-seizure medications such as divalproex (Depakote) and topiramate (Topamax).

-However, the long-term benefits of surgery are disputed, however, and because of the possible complications — including muscle weakness in your jaw or sensory loss in certain areas of your face and head — it's rarely considered.
+However, the long-term benefits of surgery are disputed.
+Also, because of the possible complications — including muscle weakness in your jaw or sensory loss in certain areas of your face and head — it's rarely considered.

-- May A. Cluster headache: Epidemiology, clinical features and diagnosis. http://www.uptodate.com/home/index.html.
-Accessed Nov.
-24, 2010.
+- May A. Cluster headache: Epidemiology, clinical features and diagnosis. http://www.uptodate.com/home.
+Accessed April 4, 2013.

 - Cluster headaches.
 National Headache Foundation. http://www.headaches.org/education/Headache_Topic_Sheets/Cluster_Headaches.
-Accessed Nov.
-24, 2010.
+Accessed April 10, 2013.

-- Headache: Hope through research.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/headache/detail_headache.htm.
-Accessed Nov.
-29, 2010.
+- Neurological diagnostic tests and procedures.
+National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/misc/diagnostic_tests.htm.
+Accessed April 9, 2013.

 - Evers S. Pharmacotherapy of cluster headache.
 Expert Opinion on Pharmacotherapy.
 2010;11:2121.

-- Francis GJ, et al. Acute and preventive treatment of cluster headache.
+- Francis GJ, et al. Acute and preventive pharmacologic treatment of cluster headache.
 Neurology.
 2010;75:463.